 Turning Inward: Listening to Our Deepest Selves

-We gather in the Thoreau Room, sharing silence as we listen to the voices of our hearts.
+We gather in the Thoreau Room (2nd floor, Room 200), sharing silence as we listen to the voices of our hearts.

 Meditation Classes with Jan Cook

-Buddhist Study Group
+Buddhist Study Groups

-Contact: Hugh Mitchell
+Thursdays 9:00-10:30am: Contact Hugh Mitchell